meltemyilmaz024/CG_HW2/README.md

 # CG_HW2

-Learning how to apply modelview and projection.
+In this WebGL programming homework, you will learn how to apply modelview and projection transformations.